AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 ### Run and Gun ###

+## **Level Overview**

+The **Run and Gun Level** in *Shattered Dimensions* combines fast-paced platforming and combat mechanics.
+The level is split into two distinct stages: a **skyline stage** and a **boss stage** set in a futuristic city.
+Players must navigate platforms, defeat enemies, and survive challenges to complete the level.
+The level's goal is to traverse platforms, avoid enemy attacks, kill enemies, and beat the final boss.

+## **Stage 1: Skyline**
+The player starts high above a futuristic city, jumping across rooftops and floating platforms while engaging enemies.
+Enemies fire projectiles, requiring careful movement and shooting.
+Power-ups like **health refills** and **weapon upgrades** are scattered throughout the stage to assist progression.

+## **Stage 2: City and Boss Battle**
+After completing the skyline, the player descends into the city for the final **boss fight**.
+This stage introduces two new enemy types and additional challenges.
+The level culminates in a **boss fight** against a mechanic with multiple attack phases.
+The player must dodge lasers, avoid drones, and time their shots to defeat the boss.

 ### Car Level ###

 The objective of the car level is to drive to the endpoint in order to obtain the key while escaping all obstacles along the way and killing enough enemies in order to retrieve weapons that will allow you to unlock the key.
 The scene starts off with a car chase, followed by a mini police battle.
 The car then has to continue driving, ensuring not to drive over spikes, kill enough enemies, and protect your health by getting the health power ups and/or the fuel power ups to help them survive.
 There are basic move right and left commands to the car, which are controlled by A,D or the arrows.
 The player can shoot by using click, and if they earned a power up bullet, they can use shift to toggle between a normal bullet and the power up.
 The player takes damage from bullets being shot by enemies, from crashing with a car, or driving over spikes.
 The player health bar, remaining lives, kill count, and bullet power up enabled information are shown at the the top right and left corners of the screen.